MicrosoftDocs/Hololens/hololens/hololens-new-settings.md

 ---
 # New Settings app

-With this release, we're introducing a new version of the Settings app.
+With [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), we're introducing a new version of the Settings app.
 The new Settings app includes new features and expanded settings for HoloLens 2 in the following areas: Sound, Power & sleep, Network & Internet, Apps, Accounts, Ease of Access, and more.

 > [!NOTE]
 > Because the new Settings app is distinct from the legacy Settings app, any Settings windows you previously placed around your environment will be removed upon update.